microsoft/aed-go-learn-content/error-handling-logging/includes/01-errors.md

 }
 ```

-## Best practices
+## Best practices for error handling

 When you're handling errors in Go, the following is a list of recommended practices you should keep in mind:

 - Always check for errors even if you don't expect them.
 Then, handle them properly to avoid exposing unnecessary information to the end-user.
 - Include a prefix in the error message to know where the error is originating from.
 For instance, the name of the package and function.
 - Create re-usable error variables as much as possible.
 - Understand the difference between using returning errors and panicking.
 Panic when there's nothing else you could do.
 For instance, if any dependency is not ready, it doesn't make sense for the program to work (unless you want to have a default behavior).
-- Prefer to log errors with as many details as possible (we'll cover how in the next section) and print out errors that an end-user can understand.
+- Log errors with as many details as possible (we'll cover how in the next section) and print out errors that an end-user can understand.